dfinity/sns-testing/README.md

    This submits an SNS proposal to upgrade the test dapp.
 If you are using the auto-generated `sns_init.yaml` file, the proposing neuron will have all of the voting power in the SNS.
 Thus, the proposal will be adopted and executed right away.
-Otherwise, you will have to vote with additional initial neurons to pass the upgrade proposal.
+Otherwise, you you might to vote with additional initial neurons to pass the upgrade proposal.

    If you are using your own dapp rather than the test dapp, look at how